 Whether it’s a medical emergency, a trip to the vet, a broken toilet, or any other unexpected expense, an emergency savings fund allows you to take care of these expenses without falling into financial hardship.

 Having 3 to 6 months of basic living expenses can greatly reduce your financial stress and worry.
 You will know that if you are faced with an unexpected financial situation, you have enough of a safety net to cover it without racking up debt!

 3. Spend less than what you make

-One way to ensure that you’ll have enough money to live the life you want to live, for the long-term?
+What is one way to ensure that you’ll have enough money to live the life you want to live for the long-term?
 Spend less than what you make.
 This doesn’t mean you can’t have fun (there are plenty of ways to reward yourself that won’t derail your goals).